ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 ## Remarks of using the tools for a month
 - The hyundai_kia_connect_api gives regularly exceptions, see this issue: https://github.com/Hyundai-Kia-Connect/hyundai_kia_connect_api/issues/62#issuecomment-1280045102
-- the retry mechanism (wait one minute and retry twice) seems a good workaround
+- The retry mechanism (wait one minute and retry twice) seems a good workaround
+- If the car cannot be reached by bluelink then an exception will be thrown and no entry will appear in monitor.csv
-- I do not know what happens if the car cannot be reached by bluelink or when the number of calls allowed per day have been exceeded
+- I do not know what happens if the the number of calls allowed per day have been exceeded, probably an exception will be thrown and no entry will appear in monitor.csv
 - I have seen small drops and increases of SOC% (on my IONIQ 5 around 1% to 2%), because of temperature changes between e.g. evening and morning, I made this configurable via summary.cfg
 - Small trips will give inaccurate consumption figures, on the IONIQ 5 1% SOC difference is 0.7 kWh difference, so I made the minimum kWh consumption configurable via summary.cfg.
 A Smaller battery will have better accurracy, because 1% of e.g. 27 kWh makes 0.27 kWh delta's instead of 0.7 kWh in my case
 - I have seen once that SOC was reported wrongly in monitor.csv as zero, in summary.py I corrected this when the previous SOC% was not zero and delta is greather than 5